jon-acker/requirejs-di-mocks-example/Tutorial.md

 The "map" configuration options essentially tells requirejs that when "parser" requires "tokenizer", give it "double/tokenizer" instead.

-We also need to define our dummy collaborators in the file doubles/doubles.js (which we've asked grunt-jasmine to process prior to any other files)
+We also need to define our dummy collaborators in the file doubles/doubles.js (which we've asked grunt-jasmine to process prior to any other files, using the "deps" configuraiton option)

 In the folder doubles/ create a new file called doubles.js:
 ```javascript